Textualize/textual/docs/guide/layout.md

 By default, Textual draws everything on a single layer.
 However, using CSS we can define our own layers and assign widgets to them.

+[//]: # (TODO: Continue this section after ordering stuff resolved)

 ## Offsets

-Widgets have a relative offset which is added to the widget's location, after its location has been determined via its layout.
+Widgets have a relative offset which is added to the widget's location, _after_ its location has been determined via its layout.
+This means that if a widget hasn't had its offset modified using CSS or Python code, it will have an offset of `(0, 0)`.

 <div class="excalidraw">
 --8<-- "docs/images/layout/offset.excalidraw.svg"
 </div>

-TODO: What happens when you check the position of a widget that has offset?
-Do you get the position inclusive of offset back, or the original position (excluding offset)?
+The offset of a widget can be set using the `offset` CSS property.
+`offset` takes two values.

+* The first value defines the `x` (horizontal) offset.
+Positive values will shift the widget to the right.
+Negative values will shift the widget to the left.
+* The second value defines the `y` (vertical) offset.
+Positive values will shift the widget down.
+Negative values will shift the widget up.

+For example, `offset: 4 -2;` will shift the target widget 4 terminal cells to the right, and 2 terminal cells up.

+The example below illustrates `offset` further.
+Notice that the `#parent` container has `layout: center`, meaning all three of the widgets we yield from `compose` have origins in the center of it.
+In the CSS we apply and offset of `12 4` to `#box2`, moving it to the right and down a little.
+In the case of `#box3` we apply and offset of `-12 -4`, which shifts it to the left and up.

+=== "Output"

+    ```{.textual path="docs/examples/guide/layout/offset.py"}
+    ```

+=== "offset.py"

+    ```python hl_lines="14"
+    --8<-- "docs/examples/guide/layout/offset.py"
+    ```

+=== "offset.css"

+    ```sass
+    --8<-- "docs/examples/guide/layout/offset.css"
+    ```

+[//]: # (TODO Link the word animation below to animation docs)

+Offset is commonly used with animation.
+You may have a sidebar, for example, with its initial offset set such that it is hidden off to the left of the screen.
+On pressing a button, the offset can be animated to `(0, 0)`, animating the sidebar in from the left, back to its origin position as defined by the layout.

 ## Combining Layouts (????)